tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/docs/Samples_JupyterPython.md

 A Jupyter Notebook is a document for creating and sharing live code, equations, visualizations, and text.

 The history of Jupyter Notebooks in Visual Studio Code:
-- For years Visual Studio Code has supported Python Jupyter Notebooks and the Python language.
+- Visual Studio Code has long supported Python Jupyter Notebooks and the Python language.
 - In 2019 Microsoft introduced an additional Jupyter kernel, now called .NET Interactive kernel, that supports C#, F#, Powershell, Javascript, SQL, KQL, HTML and Mermaid.

 # Make your Jupyter notebook Python or .NET Interactive (C#) #